Skip to content

 Every year about this time, during Halloween, someone shows up at Koreshan to see, or talk about, or experience(?) the paranormal.
 Are there ghosts at the Park?

 I suppose it is all done in good fun, although some take it quite seriously.
-Others, hpefully most, not so much.
+Others, hopefully most, not so much.
 Our purpose on this site is to inform others about the Koreshans, the Koreshan Unity and Dr. Teed.
 Over the years we’ve debunked a few misconceptions.
 For example the Koreshans themselves promoted the belief that Dr. Teed ws a surgeon during the civil war.
 This was false.
 See our post Civil War Doctor which we published in 2010.

 We devoted an entire post entitled Revisionist History and Strange Stories in 2016.
 One of those stories featured an article claiming that Cyrus Teed had emerged from the sea in the U.K. none the worse from wear about 98 years after his death and 95 years after his tomb was washed into the Gulf of Mexico during the 1921 hurricane.
 Here is an excerpt from that posting